-Tree lopping is a term used to describe a process of reducing the height of a tree.
+Tree lopping is a term used to describe the process of reducing the height of a tree.
 This practice can damage the health of a tree in a number of ways.
 When a tree is lopped most of the foliage is removed which has the effect of temporarily starving the tree.
-In response the tree will send out shoots from latent buds in an effort to restore its stability.
+In response, the tree will send out shoots from latent buds in an effort to restore its stability.
 This forced rapid re-shooting is called epicormic growth.
 A qualified arborist would never recommend this approach as this stresses and weakens the tree making it more vulnerable to pests and disease.
-Fast growing epicormics can shoot up to six metres in some species but are not anchored as normal and are prone to breaking.
+Fast-growing epicormic can shoot up to six meters in some species but are not anchored as normal and are prone to breaking.
 These will need pruning back in a few years or the tree itself will have to be removed because of its weakened state.
-If you are concerned about the size of your trees and they need reducing or removal, please call Family Tree Care to make a obligation free quote.
+If you are concerned about Tree Trimming Brisbane, please call Family Tree Care to make an obligation-free quote.